nsdfxela/nsdfxela.github.io/generating_avatar.markdown

 [Windows](generating_avatar_windows){: .btn .btn-purple }
 [Mac OS](generating_avatar_mac){: .btn .btn-blue }

-At the same time recomendations for your selfie are the same for all platforms:
+At the same time recommendations for your selfie are the same for all platforms:

 *   The face should be easily recognizable in the photo.
 The photo should not be blurry.
 *   Uniform good lighting, without dark shadows or too bright glare